Mirtia/Bab-Simple-Language/README.md

 ## Notes

-To download the [Ideal Graph Visualizer](https://www.graalvm.org/latest/tools/igv/), go through **Archived Enterprise Releases** and select the matching versio to your architecture.
+To download the [Ideal Graph Visualizer](https://www.graalvm.org/latest/tools/igv/), go through **Archived Enterprise Releases** and select the matching version to your architecture.

 In earlier versions of IGV, the dumps weren't trasmitted through the local network.
 Instead the were saved to a directory that you can manually import through the interface afterwards.